Endowment Fund & Estate Planning

 Life Insurance

-Life insurance can be used in a number of ways to benefit the AACA Library & Research Center.
-You may apply for a new policy, naming the Library & Research Center as owner and beneficiary, and may deduct the premiums paid as a charitable contribution for income tax purposes.
+Life insurance can be used in a number of ways to benefit the library.
+You may apply for a new policy, naming the AACA Library & Research Center as owner and beneficiary, and may deduct the premiums paid as a charitable contribution for income tax purposes.

-On the other hand, you may find that you no longer have need for a policy or policies which you purchased at some time in the past.
-For example, you may have purchased a policy when your children were younger to assure their education.
-Now your children are educated and on their own, and you still own and possibly are still paying premiums on the policy.
+On the other hand, you may find that you no longer have need for a policy or policies that you purchased some time in the past.
+For example, you may have purchased a policy when your children were younger to assure their education, and are now still paying premiums on that policy.
 Or perhaps you purchased a policy to protect a home mortgage that has since been paid.
-Whatever the case, such policies are ideal gifts to the Library.
+Whatever the case, such policies are ideal gifts to the library.
 The cash value of the policies at the time of the transfer will be considered a charitable gift for income tax purposes.
 Should you decide to continue paying premiums on the policy, the premium payments also qualify for additional charitable gift deductions.

 Life Income Plans

-You may desire to make a substantial gift to the Library & Research Center but still have need for income from the funds, securities, or other property you wish to contribute.
-Through one of several life income plans, you may retain a life income for yourself and one other individual from assets you give to the Library.
+You may desire to make a substantial gift to the library but still have need for income from the funds, securities, or other property you wish to contribute.
+Through one of several life income plans, you may retain an income for yourself and one other individual from assets you give to the library.
 Life income plans include the Gift Annuity and the Charitable Remainder Trusts (annuity trust and unitrust) among others.
 While each plan has its own unique features, they are all similar in several important aspects.

 Through these arrangements you may:

-- Avoid paying tax on any appreciated property used to establish the gift; and
+• Avoid paying tax on any appreciated property used to establish the gift

 A life income plan may also be established through your will, thereby providing income for your heirs with the assets eventually going to the AACA Library & Research Center.